More than cosy

 I’m starting to think it comes down to the product of it all – which, in the end, is the warm feeling which is created.

 A while back I discovered there was a rogue Dane living in my small village.
 So I put out feelers, tracked her down and made her meet me for coffee.
-She had a cold and a sore throat but tolerated my rusty foreigner’s Danish for nearly an hour (I read and translate Danish all the time but rarely speak it).
-She was lovely, and her parting phrase as we went our separate ways was that it had been really ‘hyggeligt’ to talk with me.
-Aaah…and there it was…the wee warm feeling – like a little candle on the inside.
+She had a cold and a sore throat but tolerated my rusty foreigner’s Danish for nearly an hour (while I read and translate Danish regularly, I rarely speak it).
+She was lovely and her parting phrase as we went our separate ways was that it had been “hyggeligt” to talk with me.
+Aah, and there it was…the wee warm feeling – like a candle on the inside.

 Danes, you win.
 ‘It was lovely to meet you’ just couldn’t do that, now could it?